Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Never feel shame for trying and failing, for he who has never failed is he who has never tried."
+> "Do not go where the path may lead, go instead where there is no path and leave a trail."
-> — **Og Mandino**
+> — **Ralph Waldo Emerson**

 ---